RenderKit/oidn/doc/api.md

 These functions will always block until the read/write operation has been completed, which is often suboptimal.
-The following functions may execute the operation asynchonously if it is supported by the device (GPUs), or still block otherwise (CPUs):
+The following functions may execute the operation asynchronously if it is supported by the device (GPUs), or still block otherwise (CPUs):

     void oidnReadBufferAsync(OIDNBuffer buffer,